raj-pulapakura/Basketball-Players-Analysis/README.md

 I created this repo for 3 main reasons:
 1. Basketball is my favourite sport.
 2. The final report included in this repo was an assignment for a Coursera project so I thought I might as well share it with the rest of the world.
-3. To showcase my Data Science skills, specifically Exploratory Data Analysis and experimentation with classification models.
+3. To showcase my Data Science skills, specifically Exploratory Data Analysis and knowledge of Unsupervised Learning algorithms.

 ## 🤗 What can you do?